-Professor Sundstrom teaches courses in microeconomics; data analysis and econometrics; the economics of race, ethnicity, and gender; economic history; economics of the environment; and a variety of other subjects.
-His research interests include the history of labor markets and related institutions, the economics of race and gender, and poverty and inequality.
+Professor Sundstrom teaches courses in microeconomics; data analysis and econometrics; the economics of race, ethnicity, and gender; economic history; and economics of the environment.

-Professor Sundstrom has published articles in a number of peer-reviewed journals, including the American Economic Review, the Journal of Economic History, Explorations in Economic History, the Industrial and Labor Relations Review, the Journal of Economic Behavior and Organization, Industrial Relations, Information and Culture, and Research in Economic History.
+He has published articles in a number of peer-reviewed journals, including the American Economic Review, the Journal of Economic History, Explorations in Economic History, the Industrial and Labor Relations Review, the Journal of Economic Behavior and Organization, Information and Culture, and Global Environmental Change.
 He is co-editor of the book, History Matters: Essays on Economic Growth, Technology, and Demographic Change (Stanford University Press).

 Ph.D. in Economics, Stanford University

 B.A. in Economics, University of Massachusetts, Amherst